Fiona

 Fiona is an artist and carer.
 Her mum Maria died in 2023 and her grandmother Philomena died in 1988.

-Philomena and Maria were forcibly separated shortly after Maria’s birth.
+Philomena and Maria were forcibly separated when Maria was two years old.
 Fiona never met her grandmother.

 Fiona has created a body of work and an exhibition ‘Rendition’ about her family’s experience.

 “Mum was a psychic and medium.
-She read cards above her hairdressing salon.
+She read cards above the local hairdressing salon.

 One day, I came home from school and she was in this little cupboard in her bedroom.
 She was sobbing her heart out: “She’s gone, she’s gone.”
 She just had this feeling that her birth mum - Philomena - had died.